yanzaixu/STA695/Competition 1 - House Prices Advanced Regression Techniques/Team-695Champions/README.md

 ![screenshot_kaggle](screenshot_kaggle.png)

-###contribution
+### contribution

-The model we used: LightGBM, XGBoost, Lasso, ENet, SVR, Bayesian Ridge, and use cross validation staking models together.
+The model we used: LightGBM, XGBoost, Lasso, ENet, SVR, Bayesian Ridge.

-###Things we learnedand
+K-Fold cross validation are used to stack models together.

+### Things we learned

 Data clean is really important!